chaos-mesh/website/versioned_docs/version-1.0.1/development_guides/setup_env.md

 hack/kind-cluster-build.sh
 ```

-The above script will create a Kubernetes cluster by kind.
-When you don't need this cluster, you can run the following command to delete it:
+The above script creates a Kubernetes cluster via Kind.
+When you are done with it, run the following command to delete it:

 ```bash
 kind delete cluster --name=kind